imbilalj/backend-hiring-test-3/README.md

 The purpose of the test is to develop a Books backend API system.

+## Bonus

+- Use typescript
+- Use NestJS or any other framework like loopback

+## Explanation

 Books API should be built upon four basic concepts:

 ### Volume